Wooldrum/Keyshare/README.md

 ## Features

   * **Real-Time P2P Broadcasting**: Instantly sends keystrokes to all connected peers in a synchronized session.
+  * **Stream Visualizer Overlay**: 👁️ Launches a local web server to display all players' keystrokes in real-time, perfect for streaming overlays in OBS or Streamlabs.
   * **Cross-Platform**: Works on Windows, macOS, and Linux, with specific instructions for each.
   * **Host-Controlled Sessions**: The first person to start a session acts as the host, determining the port and shared keys for everyone.
-  * **Automatic Settings Sync**: Clients who join a session automatically adopt the host's key configuration.
-  * **Security Confirmation**: Joining a session with custom key settings requires explicit consent after showing which keys will be monitored.
+  * **Dynamic Re-Consent**: If the host edits keys mid-session, all clients are paused and must explicitly consent to the new key configuration before resuming.
-  * **Advanced Mode**: Enter the Konami Code at startup to unlock the ability to set a custom port and define which keys to share.
+  * **Advanced Mode**: Enter the Konami Code at startup to unlock the ability to set a custom port, define which keys to share, and configure the visualizer layout.

 -----